The History of Wild Horses

 What is a wild horse and where did they come from?

 Long ago all horses were wild animals.
 They ran free in large herds, or bands across the vast grasslands all over the world.
-Early horse know as the dawn horse orignated in North America.
+Early horse know as the dawn horse originated in North America.

 When the climate in North America changed, the early horses called dawn horses numbers were reduced and many migrated to the coastlines where it was warmer.
 Domestication of the early horse took place in the region of the Black Sea over 4,000 years ago.
 The domestication of the horse was the engine that changed the history of the transportation, warfare, and exploration of the world.

 The Conquistadors brought fast, strong and sturdy work horses from Spain and Portugal that carried the explorers through the jungles and across the deserts in search of gold in the New World of the Americas.
 In the 1600’s, Spanish settlers raised their tough little horses on cattle and sheep ranches in New Mexico.
 Some ranch horses escaped to live in the wild.
 These horses of Spanish and Portuguese bloodlines mixed with original American Horse living in wild and with Native Americans.
 The free-running horses came to be called “mustangs,” probably from the Spanish word meaning mesteno, which means stray or free-running animal.
-(Choctaw Indian Ponies second photo)
+(Choctaw Indian Ponies)

 Even though most of the wild horse herds were no longer all pure Spanish horses, even the mixed breed animals were called mustangs.
 In the mid 1800’s there were millions of wild mustangs free roaming in the United States.
 Because of the harsh habitat of the wild horse ranges, they developed into strong small horses capable of living on their own.